Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncSchema.md

 }]
 ```

-This command gets the sync schema schema for the hub database in the sync group syncGroup01.
+This command gets the sync schema for the hub database in the sync group syncGroup01.

 ### Example 2: Get the sync schema for a member database